Life as a Resident

 The pediatric residency program recognizes the importance of resident wellness.
 We have developed several ways to ensure our residents feel supported during their time here.

 Our program has a Resident Wellness Committee composed of residents from all program levels.
 This committee is responsible for planning events to promote resident well-being.
 They coordinate activities such as cookouts, bowling, hiking, and fun group outings such as to the local trampoline park.
 They also participate in several local road races each year.

-In addition to the Wellness Committee, the Residency Program hosts an annual retreat for interns and third-year residents at the Wintergreen resort.
+In addition to the Wellness Committee, the Residency Program hosts an annual retreat for interns and third-year residents.
 Residents are excused from all clinical duties during this time.
 It allows the residents to get together for a day of fun and fellowship and also to learn helpful career skills.
 The evening brings a relaxed dinner and an overnight stay at a lodge on the mountain.
 The residents love this break!
 We also have a great time at other organized events outside of work.
 The UVA pediatric softball team is always a hit (pun intended), and the faculty-resident softball game is a must-see.